Mhdomer/mindcraft-aws-migration/docs/FIRESTORE_SECURITY_RULES.md

    - Make sure the rules are published

 2. **Verify user document exists**
-   - Go to Firestore Database → `users` collection
+   - Go to Firestore Database → `user` collection
    - Find your user document (by your user ID from Firebase Auth)
    - Make sure it has a `role` field with value `'teacher'` or `'admin'`